ir2-lab/OpenTRIM/README.md

 ```
 or download a tarball of the last version.

-To build OpenTRIM you will need the following libraries:
+OpenTRIM has the following dependencies:
 - [Eigen v3.4.0](https://eigen.tuxfamily.org) for vector operations
 - [HDF5 v1.10.7](https://www.hdfgroup.org/solutions/hdf5/) for file storage
 - [Qt5 or Qt6](https://www.qt.io/) for the GUI program